ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Security companies may publish vulnerability information about an artifact.
 Some of these parties may publish information about their analysis or use of an artifact.

-SCITT provides a way for these parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
+SCITT provides a way for Relying Parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
 SCITT achieves this by having producers publish information in a Transparency Service, where Verifiers can check the information.

 ## Requirements Notation